coder/code-server/README.md

 code-server, innovate on open source and streamline dev workflows.

 Our main office is in Austin, Texas.
-Remote is ok as long as you're in Canada, the US, Australia or the UK.
+Remote is ok as long as you're in North America or Europe.

 Please get in [touch](mailto:jobs@coder.com) with your resume/github if interested.